helidon-io/helidon-build-tools/helidon-cli-maven-plugin/README.md

     </configuration>
 </plugin>
 ```
-If multiple goals are specified, they are executed in declaration order.
+If multiple goals are specified they are executed in declaration order.

 Any goal configured in the application pom can be executed.
 This example assumes that the pom contains a `say-hello`
 execution using the `exec` goal of the `exec-maven-plugin`, e.g.: